mlcontests/mlcontests.github.io/README.md

 Please submit a pull request for any changes.

 Additions or changes to the competitions list can be made by editing https://github.com/mlcontests/mlcontests.github.io/blob/master/competitions.json.
+Please check the [submission criteria](https://mlcontests.com/submit/) first to ensure your competition qualifies.

 ## Schema
 Mandatory fields